 You see in the end the only reason why something will help you or have no effect is because you allow it to happen or you stop it from happening.
 How?
 You don’t believe something will work, then it won’t.
 You don’t accept the problem or you defeat yourself by expecting to fail.
 Before you can start any road to recovery you need the magic ingredient and there is one you know:

 There Are No Magic Formulas To Help You Improve How you Feel About Yourself

-I agree with you, it is very easy to say these things to people you can do this and that…What I try to do is give out information that helps people to ask themselves questions and learn more about their problem.
+I agree with you, it is very easy to say these things to people you can do this and that…What I try to do is give out information that helps people to ask themselves questions and learn more about their problems.
 You are right we are all different and that’s why we must all find our own answers within and help ourselves.
 What I am doing is giving the tools to people to use to help themselves.
 I cannot do it for someone else.

 Good questions but be clear everyone needs help and advice so that they can start to heal themselves.
 The fact that you are tired and hopeless will limit how much you try to improve.
-Open yourself up to hope because with hope you can do anything without it you are lost.
+Open yourself up to hope because with the hope you can do anything without it you are lost.
 I try to give hope and I know what hopelessness is because I’ve experienced it and even wanted to end my life but now I help others – it is not easy to help yourself or change anything but first you need hope the rest will follow.
 Faith is everything..

 At What Age Does Self Esteem Appear in Children?

 Q: “I need to know one thing about self esteem that in what age period it develops in children?”